-- · I will complete and sign all necessary paperwork for each sport I play at WCA - I must maintain academic eligibility according to the WCA and NCISAA eligibility policy. - I understand that the coach may collect cell phones on bus trips to help build team unity and to help me focus on the upcoming contest. - I understand that any type of school discipline takes priority over athletics. - In all the athletic contests conducted away from school, I will ride to the contest in school transportation unless otherwise arranged with the coach and athletic director. - I will be personally responsible for all school equipment checked out to me and will return in good condition and in a timely manner. - I agree to and will abide by the rules and guidelines set forth in the WCA Athletic Handbook, the WCA Student Handbook, NCISAA, and by the rules specific to each sport.
+- I will complete and sign all necessary paperwork for each sport I play at Wesleyan Christian Academy. - I must maintain academic eligibility according to the WCA and NCISAA eligibility policy. - I understand that the coach may collect cell phones on bus trips to help build team unity and to help me focus on the upcoming contest. - I understand that any type of school discipline takes priority over athletics. - In all athletic contests conducted away from school, I will ride to the contest in school transportation unless otherwise arranged with the coach and athletic director. - I will be personally responsible for all school equipment checked out to me and will return the equipment in good condition and on time. - I agree to and will abide by the rules and guidelines outlined in the WCA Athletic Handbook, the WCA Student Handbook, NCISAA, and the rules specific to each sport.

-STATEMENT OF UNDERSTANDING AND AGREEMENT
+STATEMENT OF UNDERSTANDING AND AGREEMEN т

-- I understand that once signed, this Code of Conduct will be in effect all year long as long as I am a student and involved in athletics at Wesleyan Christian Academy. - I understand violations are cumulative for grades 6-8 and grades 9-12. - I understand that if I falsify any signature on any required forms, I will lose eligibility for that activity.
+I understand that once signed, this Code of Conduct will be in effect all year lost student and involved in athletics at Wesleyan Christian Academy.
+I understand for grades 6-8 and 9-12.
+I understand that if I falsify any signature on any requeligibility for that activity. d violations are cumulative

-I have read and agree to comply with the Wesleyan Christian Academy Athlete Code of Conduct
+I have read and agree to comply with the Wesleyan Christian Academy Athletic c Code of Conduct.

-Student Athlete Printed Name
+PRINT: Student Athlete Name: (FIRST MI LAST)

-Student Athlete Signature DATE
+SIGN: Student Athlete's Signature Date

-Parent Signature DATE
+Parent Signature Date